Background

 tool that comes with the NS package.

-- launch the applauncher via the
+- Open the Package Application Launcher via the

-File > Launch apps
+File > Launch Apps

-menu in BEAUti- in the dialog that pops up, select the
+menu.- In the dialog that pops up, select the

-MCMC to NS converter
+MCMC to NS converter (NS)

-app, and clickLaunch
+app and clickLaunch

-- click
+- Click

 OK

-- copy the file
+- Make a copy of the file

 HBVStrict.xml

-<run id="mcmc" spec="MCMC" chainLength="1000000">
+files, change<run id="mcmc" spec="MCMC" chainLength="1000000">

 to

-<run id="mcmc" spec="beast.gss.NS" chainLength="20000" particleCount="1" subChainLength="5000">
+<run id="mcmc" spec="nestedsampling.gss.NS" chainLength="1000000" particleCount="1" subChainLength="5000">

 - Here the